-- Remove all blocking and secure the gas tank with the cap screw.
+4. Remove the straps; then using the existing cap screws, install the instrument pod.
 Tighten securely.

-- Secure the rear of the front body to the frame with the cap screws (A) and tighten securely; then install the gas tank cover and secure with the reinstallable rivets (B).
+5. Secure the rear of the front body panel to the frame with the cap screws (A) and tighten securely; then install the gas tank cover and secure with the reinstallable rivets (B).